HOW IT WORKS

 Established precedent

-WPTCs build on the design logic of existing federal tax credit programs that have mobilized private capital into affordable housing (LIHTC) and carbon capture (45Q).
+WPTCs build on the design logic of existing federal tax credit programs that have mobilized private capital into affordable housing (LIHTC), carbon capture (45Q), and low-income community investment (NMTC).
 Modeled scenarios suggest each dollar of federal tax expenditure can catalyze approximately $3.50 of total treatment investment — a level of leverage not achievable through direct appropriations.